 Level 2 – Managed

+Discipline exists at the project level, but not yet across the organization.
 Requirements are managed, but processes are often reactive.
 Projects are executed in a controlled way, with plans and documentation in place.
 Milestones and reviews create visibility, and commitments are tracked against the plan.
 Changes are communicated to stakeholders, so results become more consistent within projects, even if practices still differ across teams.
+Performance improves, but results can still vary significantly from one team to the next.

 Level 3 – Defined